CredentialEngine/CredentialRegistry/docs/01_getting_started.md

   "resource_public_key": "-----BEGIN RSA PUBLIC KEY-----\nMIIBCgKCAQEA35JBqCEfCFMuplTm0NvQxnvwAzQHVEUD8yvn6u3uVkKuX9oOPh4r\nKw9j1D7wNK/70oEsvnuBwNWHT7jXdd1bMDiN0d/TPLFllA2u8+Rr8enXU/1WpxH1\nyQxF7lcHyrl07YJ5B3V4PfgdTOR5vm8PB1UxiTNyrdmdeJ0POhphudXUIJF7HGog\ncO3T12fASzjvBod4GQmaMg6Ffm875rw7f5ASPrslbmuQfwDI3wvEQw/Br4Tw0ltV\nGCxbsjCLymnoHS3TNiK9h8v+nGWrz+kz15RMiMkiKNI3CWYph9SANlkHNYycWTP+\nUNUbpT4mqbXSXJN05SdSAJuQotc0SN7/4QIDAQAB\n-----END RSA PUBLIC KEY-----"
 }
 ```
 Please note that you should replace the contents of resouce and resource_public_key fields with data you generated on the previous steps.
-In your public key you should replace end lines with `\n` symbols, and then paste the public key into the request.

 Let's store this JSON snippet in a file called `envelope.json`, so we can
 reference it in the next step.